Efficient Saliency Maps for Explainable AI: Conclusion

 \section{Conclusion}

 We have created a method of XAI saliency which is extremely efficient and is quantitatively comparable or better than several popular methods.
+When combined with a CAM method it is the most accurate method we have tested and is still very fast.
 It can also be used to create a saliency map with interpretability of individual scale layers.
 Future work include expanding it to non-DNN architectures.